MachinisteWeb/node-atlas/README.en.md

 ### Minify CSS / JS ###

-You can automatically generate CSS and JS files minified and obfuscated by creating Bundles by referencing the file by input and output path.
+You can automatically generate CSS and JS files minified and obfuscated by creating bundles by referencing the file by input and output path.
 Of course you can do as much as you want.
-The gereration files is execute every time you start NodeAtlas either as a server or via the `--generate` command if a Bundle exists in the Webconfig.
+The generation files is executed every time you start NodeAtlas either as a server or via the `--generate` command if a bundle exists in the webconfig.

 #### Creating Bundles ####